 Professional appraisers, and appraisal reviewers, are bound by ethical standards and strict record-keeping requirements.
 The Uniform Standards of Professional Appraisal Practice (USPAP) mandates that appraisers maintain a workfile with all documentation supporting their value conclusions.
 However, the appraiser of the WUR fails to include any supporting documents as required by both the Ethics Rule and the Record Keeping Rule of USPAP.

 This omission raises significant concern for attorneys, as the absence of a complete workfile compromises the ability to verify the appraiser’s findings.
-In litigation, this could lead to the appraisal being disqualified, given little weight by the court, or even allow for an embarrassing Perry Mason like moment in court for any expert defending such an appraisal report.
+In litigation, this could lead to the appraisal being disqualified, given little weight by the court, or even allow for an embarrassing Perry Mason moment in court for any expert defending such an appraisal report.

 Reminders for Attorneys